SkoolNotes/Taproot/KBhHIST201ColdWarEssayPlanningJack.md

 - Both countries reasoned the reconsiliation  on practical grounds and avoided ideological promises
 	-  Practical Negotiation...
 		- Of the French
+			- The French approached Sino-French relations cautiously, not wanting to give in too much,  and AO portray France as a great, unwilling to submit power
 			-  L4B deGaull reasoned that it would be impossible to solve the East Asia problem w/o China
 			-  AL deGaull know that LTBT did not prevent PRC/France from trying Kaboom; so, expecting China to try blowing things up soon, deGaull reasoned that China will soon become a superpower once they could make things go Kaboom.
 			-  L2C the French need to set an example in approaching China, otherwise china is going to approach the Indep.
 French colonies first, which would be awkward